-The security of the facility is monitored by Delta College Public Safety officers, Learning Center Coordinators and Support Staff, Monday through Thursday from 8:00 am to 9:00 pm.
+The security of the facility is monitored by Delta College Public Safety officers, Learning Center Coordinators and Support Staff, Monday through Thursday from 8:00 am to 9:00 pm and Friday from 8:00 am to 4:00 pm.
 The Center is patrolled by sworn Public Safety Police Officers on foot and/ or vehicle patrol and non-sworn Campus Safety Officers on foot patrol.
 The facility may also be patrolled by the Midland Police Department, Midland County Sheriff Department, and Michigan State Police on routine patrols that occur within the neighborhood on a daily basis.
 Access to the building is coordinated by the Learning Center Coordinator.
-The facility is accessible to members of the College community, students, faculty/staff, and guests/visitors during normal hours of business Monday through Thursday.
+The facility is accessible to members of the College community, students, faculty/staff, and guests/visitors during normal hours of business Monday through Friday.
 This schedule excludes most holidays and times when classes are not in session and the center is closed.